 In today’s fast-paced world, companies are realizing the value of outsourcing for quick and efficient software development.
-Many companies are also preferring a bespoke software development company over a regular outsourcing company as they provide custom software more specifically catered to the business.
+Many companies are also preferring a bespoke software development company over a regular outsourcing company over a regular outsourcing company as they provide custom software more specifically catered to the business.

-Nowadays, an IT Outsourcing Company is not just providing cost-effective services to the client but is also giving them access to a larger pool of experienced and skilled offshore software professionals like client delivery manager, an onsite coordinator, an offshore technical lead along with an offshore development team.
+Nowadays, a Software Development Company is not just providing cost-effective services to the client but is also giving them access to a larger pool of experienced and skilled offshore software professionals like client delivery manager, an onsite coordinator, an offshore technical lead along with an offshore development team.

 The role of an onsite coordinator is critical in a software outsourcing company.
 The onsite coordinator is your single point of contact for requirements, discussions with clients, clarifications, onsite resource management, technical lead, resource manager, manager, etc.

 This individual is responsible for ensuring seamless communication, managing feedbacks and review the delivery.
 They act on behalf of the client and look after the product delivery for the development team.

 There are certain parameters that software outsourcing companies need to keep in mind while choosing an onsite coordinator.

 Having a strong written and verbal communication is a prerequisite for an onsite coordinator.
 For communication to occur fluidly, it is necessary to develop a sense of unity amongst all the team members working remotely.
 Onsite coordinator acts as a mediator between the offshore development team and the client and oversees effective communication between the two.

 Also, this individual is further responsible to describe unprecedented events that may have risen for both the client and the development team.
 Miscommunication can lead to the project getting delayed and not being fit for purpose.
 The communication does not stop upon delivery of the project.
 Understanding the client feedback and relaying the same without misquoting is equally important.
 Hence, this parameter is a must have in an onsite coordinator.